rundeck/docs/docs/history/CVEs/log4j.md

 **Recommendations:**

-* Upgrade as soon as possible
+* Upgrade as soon as possible.
+Minimum versions for remediation are listed below.
 * If you are still using Rundeck 3.4.6/3.3.14 or earlier, be sure to apply the [mitigation options](#mitigation-options) below to protect against the RCE vulnerability.

 Downloads: